Q: When referring to a king or lord, when do you capitalize—if at all—for sire and your majesty and such? For example:

-Unless they’re at the start of a sentence, these are lowercase, even in direct address, per The Chicago Manual of Style 8.32.
+Unless they’re at the start of a sentence, these are lowercase, even in direct address, per The Chicago Manual of Style 8.32 (16th edition) or 8.33 (17th edition).
 So “lord” is capitalized in “Lord Fauntleroy” and “Your Lordship,” but lowercase in “my lord.”
 Chicago doesn’t include “sire” in this list, but the usage example in Merriam-Webster shows it lowercase, presumably because it’s akin to “sir.”

 Generally speaking, the “Your” forms are capitalized (Your Excellency, Your Majesty), as are “his” forms (His Excellency, Her Majesty), while the “my” forms not (my lord, my liege).